jldec/google-sheet-pr-sync/README.md

 - NOTE: There is currently no access control on the apps script.

 ## Creating Test PRs
-Use the `create-pr` script to create test pull requests - examples:
+Use the `create-pr` script to create test pull requests.

+The script must be run from the `main` branch and creates:
+- A new branch with the specified name (plus `_n` suffix for multiple PRs)
+- A text file containing the branch name
+- A commit and push to origin
+- A GitHub pull request

 ```bash
 # Creates one PR: test-pr